idankash/AIMixDetect/README.md

 - Programs in `src` are the util functions and classes for our method.
 - Program `simulate_replication_HC.py` will simulate the results for HC and minP over the provided dataset.
 - Program `simulate_replication_LoR.py` will simulate the results for Logistic regression over the provided dataset.
+- Program `simulate_replication_HC_power_analysis.py` will simulate the results for the power analysis over Huggingface data.
 - `simulate_replication_conf.yml` a configuration file.
-- Zip file `cache_files/cache_files.zip` contain the cache files for faster simulation, pls unzip it before using it.
+- Zip file `cache_files/cache_files.zip` contains the cache files for faster simulation, pls unzip it before using it.

 ## Instructions to Replicators